leshikus/multiarch-docker/README.md

 # Multiarch Docker Example

+Build a minimal docker image to run a C application.

 ## How to verify the remote image?
 Check Validate step
 * buildx itself does not load the image into the docker, we inspect buildx cache to get the hash